 Styrofoam Cup Horton

-Upcycle a reusable cup to make the base of the beloved Horton, then paint and add his expressive features.
-Encourage kids to find (or create) something to represent Horton’s speck to add to his trunk, after all, a good Seuss-inspired craft should utilize a bit of imagination.
+Use a styrofoam cup to make the base of the beloved Horton character, and then paint on his expressive features.
+Encourage kids to find (or create) something to represent Horton’s speck to add to his trunk.
+After all, a good Dr. Seuss craft should utilize a bit of imagination.

 15 of 15